null Skip to main content

 This means that pepper spray’s Scoville rating can be several times hotter than some of the spiciest peppers you can eat.
 This immense heat causes intense irritation to the eyes, skin, and mucous membranes, leading to temporary blindness, difficulty breathing, and severe discomfort.

-The Scoville scale measures the concentration of capsaicin, the active ingredient in pepper spray.
-When pepper spray is made, the capsaicin is extracted from hot peppers and concentrated into a spray form.
-This concentrated formula determines the spray's heat level.
-When the spray comes into contact with a person’s skin or eyes, it binds to pain receptors and causes intense burning sensations.
+Scoville Scale and Capsaicin: The Scoville scale measures the concentration of capsaicin, the active ingredient in pepper spray.
+This ingredient is extracted from hot peppers and concentrated into the spray.

 The Scoville pepper spray rating is directly linked to its effectiveness in self-defense situations.
 A higher Scoville rating means a more intense burning sensation, which can quickly incapacitate an attacker.
 Higher concentrations of capsaicin in pepper spray lead to: